 - 1F.
-Eliminate minimum parking requirements for residential development.
+Establish minimum parking requirements that comply with density bonus law for residential development.
 (2 points) - 2A.
 Establish a ministerial approval process for multifamily and mixed-use housing.
 (3 points) - 2H.
 Replace subjective development and design standards with objective development and design standards (as shown in attachment 2) that simplify zoning clearance and improve approval certainty and timing.
 (1 point) - 3A.
 Waive or reduce development impact fees for residential projects that include units affordable to Lower-Income Households.
 (3 points)